rakesh09111996/Predict-Related-Proteins/README.md

 Evaluate the predicted gene models using blastp against known proteins (are there any good matches?)
 Take 3 promising candidates and run a phylogenetic analysis on the predicted proteins; interpret your results

+## Experiments
+Extracted the contigs using seqkit and then formed assembly using SoapDenevo.
+Then utilised Augustus to generate related protein sequence and with help of blastp identified most matching protein sequence and formed a phylogenetic tree with MEGA software.

 ## Observation
 Based on results of assembly:
 Analyzing the parameters of the tools used to maximize our understanding of the tools and apply to the different requirements of analysis of genomes.